Repressive desublimation

-Repressive desublimation is a term, first coined by Frankfurt School philosopher and sociologist Herbert Marcuse in his 1964 work One-Dimensional Man, that refers to the way in which, in advanced industrial society (capitalism), "the progress of technological rationality is liquidating the oppositional and transcending elements in the 'higher culture.
-In other words, where art was previously a way to represent "that which is" from "that which is not," capitalist society causes the "flattening out" of art into a commodity incorporated into society itself.
-As Marcuse put it in One-Dimensional Man, "The music of the soul is also the music of salesmanship."
+In advanced industrial societies, repressive desublimation is the way that "the progress of technological rationality is liquidating the oppositional and transcending elements in the 'higher culture.
+In other words, where art was previously a way to represent "that which is" from "that which is not", capitalist society causes the "flattening out" of art into a commodity incorporated into society itself.
+As its coiner Herbert Marcuse put it in One-Dimensional Man: "The music of the soul is also the music of salesmanship."

 By offering instantaneous, rather than mediated, gratifications, repressive desublimation was considered by Marcuse to remove the energies otherwise available for a social critique; and thus to function as an emancipating dynamic under the guise of collectivist politics.

 Origins and influence

 The roots of Marcuse's concept have been traced to the earlier writings of Wilhelm Reich and Theodor Adorno, as well as to a shared knowledge of the Freudian idea of the involution of sublimation.

 Marcuse's idea fed into the student activism of the 1960s, as well as being debated at a more formal level by figures such as Hannah Arendt and Norman O. Brown.
 A decade later, Ernest Mandel took up Marcuse's theme in his analysis of how dreams of escape through sex (or drugs) were commodified as part of the growing commercialisation of leisure in late capitalism.

-The core logic of his thought regarded "repression" in late capitalism, which operates not through control and denial, but allowance and expression.
+The central logic of Marcuse's thought concerned itself with "repression" in late capitalism, which operates not through control and denial, but allowance and expression.
 Here the social "no" is eliminated, wherein all pleasures become allowed – in commodified form – leading to the controlled expression of all desires and wants, as the presentation and manipulation of these into prefabricated commodified forms becomes the crucial tool of recuperation and control in post-industrial capital.
 False consciousness is perpetuated and the free exercise and pursuit of pleasure becomes a strategy of containment, as individuals find the vector of their desires, wants, drives, etc., become part of the Culture Industry.
 The actual material unfreedom of individuals (vis-a-vis a Marxist analysis of the means of production and labor's exploitation/alienation/reification) passes by unnoticed – as the "negative is sublated."